Install IssueCapture in Next.js

 # .env.local

-NEXT_PUBLIC_ISSUECAPTURE_API_KEY=ic_your_api_key_hereInstall in Root Layout (App Router)
+NEXT_PUBLIC_ISSUECAPTURE_API_KEY=ic_your_api_key_hereInstall in app/layout.tsx (App Router)

 // app/layout.tsx